nparcollet/cookie/README.md

 Cookie is a complete cross compilation environment that is host agnostic and can run on most of the OS out there.
 That includes Windows, Mac OS and of course the Linux distributions.
-It allows to build firmwares for various platforms.
+It allows to build firmware images for various platforms.

 Cookie focus on Raspberry PI boards, that are widely available out there, but can be easily adapted to work with other platforms.
-The different RPI profiles can be used to generate firmwares usable with the board in the blink of an eye.
-They serve both as an example to learn how to work with the environment and a base for customization to work on more complex creations.
+It provides different profiles that define what an image contains and how to build it.
+These profiles serve both as an example to learn how to work with the environment and as a base for customization to work on more complex creations.

 Cookie is not an OS, in the sense of Raspbian or OpenElec.
-It is not installed directly on your board and the firmware created with Cookie does not need to have a package manager.
+It is not installed directly on your board and the image created with Cookie does not need to have a package manager.
 Instead, Cookie is the package manager, and you have full control over what make up the firmware.
 In this sense it is similar to Buildroot.